aashrithakatakam/BudgetEase/README.md

-# BudgetTrack - Budget Tracking System
+# BudgetEase - Budget Tracking System

 FinTrack is a full-stack web application designed for comprehensive budget management.
 It features a modern dark/light mode interface and a robust MySQL backend that tracks incomes, expenses, categories, and budgets, with automatic transaction logging via SQL triggers.